zxlei93popo/Asus-b360i-hackintosh/guidence.md

 Don't
 -   1.Intel Atom Series(such as D525 N330)
 -   2.AMD Ryzen APU(such as 2200G 3400G)
--   3.Intel Celeron N Series(such as N1900) & J Series(such as J4100)
+-   3.Intel Celeron J Series(such as J1900) & N Series(such as N4100)
 #   CPU which not mentioned above please search by yourself
 ```
 #### GPU